Skip to main content

 Being Digital: How the Internet Works and Why It Is Important

 This course is designed to prepare digital-era students in all fields of study for professional achievement in a technologically sophisticated, global, networked environment.
-The course is structured around three central elements of “digital literacy” -- 1) human perception and cognition, 2) computers and electronic intelligence, and 2) the network architecture of the digital web.
+The course is structured around three central elements of “digital literacy” -- 1) human perception & cognition, 2) computers & electronic intelligence, & 2) the network architecture of the digital web.
 It is a rigorous intellectual introduction to the fundamental principles on which these technologies are based.
-There are no perquisites and those from the technologically challenged to the techno-geeks are welcome.
-Students will be introduced to the fundamentals of human attention, how sound waves, light waves and electromagnetic waves work and what computers and routers do. .
-This is a “flipped course” – what would normally be in-class lectures and demonstrations are available online as curricular modules and can be viewed at students’ convenience (and reviewed as appropriate) much like traditional reading assignments.
-In-person class sections are used for dialog, discussion and Q and A with the instructor.
+There are no perquisites & those from the technologically challenged to the techno-geeks are welcome.
+Students will be introduced to the fundamentals of human attention, how sound waves, light waves & electromagnetic waves work & what computers and routers do. .
+This is a “flipped course” – what would normally be in-class lectures and demonstrations are available online as curricular modules & can be viewed at students’ convenience (& reviewed as appropriate) much like traditional reading assignments.
+In-person class sections are used for dialog, discussion & Q & A with the instructor.

 Course #